General Usage

 5. Create a Slurm script to run your code.
 The Slurm script list the resources and instructions that are needed to run your “executable script”.
 See the following link:

-6. Open a terminal window on Rivanna, and move to the location where your scripts are.
+6. Open a terminal window on the HPC system, and move to the location where your scripts are.
 We recommend using the web-based FastX application (see below).
 Once in a terminal window, type sbatch followed my the name of your Slurm script.

 Job Management